 Our Schenectady campus is just a short drive or train trip to the major attractions in New York City, Boston, Connecticut, Vermont, and the Great Lakes, making “The Electric City” the perfect place to grow as an artist and launch your dream career!

-Our students (we call them Future Professionals) donate their time, talent and energy to various Schenectady County charities through cut-a-thons, fashion shows and countless other fundraising events and philanthropic activities.
+Our students (we call them Future Professionals) donate their time, talent and energy to various charities through cut-a-thons, fashion shows and countless other fundraising events and philanthropic activities.
 We make a difference—and have fun doing it!

 At Paul Mitchell The School Schenectady, education doesn’t end at the classroom door.
 Our student-run Green Team teaches our school and local communities how to respect the Earth and find innovative ways to reduce, reuse and recycle.